penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     Enter it again: <frontend-password>
     ```

-After creating the users, you need to prepare the database schema.
-As the root
-or your regular user, unzip the necessary schema files by running the following command:

-!!! info "Unzip the DB patch"

-    Red Hat / SUSE
-    ``` bash
-    gzip -d /usr/share/zabbix-sql-scripts/postgresql/server.sql.gz
-    ```

-    Ubuntu
-    ``` bash
-    sudo gzip -d /usr/share/zabbix-sql-scripts/postgresql/server.sql.gz
-    ```

-???+ note

-    Zabbix seems to like to change the locations of the script to populate the
-    DB every version or in between versions.
-If you encounter an error take a
-    look at the Zabbix documentation there is a good chance that some location was
-    changed.

-This will extract the database schema required for the Zabbix server.

-Now that the users are created, the next step is to create the Zabbix database.
+Now with the users created, the next step is to create the Zabbix database.
-First, switch to the `postgres` user and execute the following command to create
-the database with the owner set to zabbix-srv:
+Execute the following command to create the database with the owner set to
+`zabbix-srv`:

 !!! info "Create DB"